 In general, if either spouse or the children have a medical condition those records will be needed to support claims for custody or support.

-Contributions of homemaker
+Contributions of the Homemaker

 When one spouse works and the other cares for the children and home, any records or evidence of that will be helpful in supporting any claims for support or distribution of marital assets.
-All courts recognize the contributions of the dependent spouse to the marriage and documentation of that is very powerful.
+All courts recognize the contributions of the dependent spouse to the marriage, and documentation of that is very powerful.

 If you have family members or friends that will support your claims of misconduct or cause for divorce, it is good to get written accounts before you meet with your lawyer.
-Many times, witnesses can forget or get confused after time and having a written account will help their recollection later.
+Many times, witnesses can forget or get confused after time, and having a written account will help their recollection later.

-All of this preparation should be done as discretely as possible, especially if your spouse is unaware of your intentions and would be uncooperative later.
-Most of this information should be kept somewhere within reach and available to your inspection.
+All of this preparation should be done as discreetly as possible, especially if your spouse is unaware of your intentions and would be uncooperative later.
+Most of this information should be kept somewhere within reach and available for your inspection.
 If not, your divorce lawyer will have to obtain it through formal legal discovery, which is costly and slow.
 The more information you can gather without using your attorney, the better.

 Every new step in life, especially a divorce, can be daunting.
 The better prepared you are, the better you can partner with your attorney for positive outcomes for yourself and your family.